 In addition, as boards have become increasingly involved in shareholder engagement, particularly with institutional investors, some activists may seek to pressure certain directors to meet with shareholders.
 Ultimately, the level of director–shareholder engagement will depend on the company’s comfort level with particular directors meeting with shareholders.
 This is a big step that many boards are unwilling to consider.
 If a board does consider this, directors need to be trained and accompanied by legal advisers, as appropriate, before meeting with shareholders, to avoid any missteps, including the disclosure of confidential information.

 Every company facing or anticipating an activist campaign should make a convincing case to its investors that its current business strategy will create superior value over a near- to medium-term time horizon.
 This requires a careful, detailed analysis, as well as the crafting of a clear and compelling message.

-Although shareholder activism has yet to emerge in Latin America with the same intensity as it has in the United States, the boards of Latin American companies must not be complacent.
+Although shareholder activism has yet to emerge in Latin America with the same intensity as it has in the United States, the boards of Latin American companies must not be complacent, especially considering the new challenges imposed by the covid-19 pandemic and its fallout, as well as the rapidly changing landscape in certain Latin American countries like Brazil.
 As in any crisis management strategy, preparation is paramount and could be the key to a company’s survival.
 By learning from the hard-won experience of US companies, Latin American companies can prepare themselves to respond from a position of strength if an activist challenge arises.